ICHEC/qpcc/lecture-7/landscape-of-quantum-algorithms.md

 <ul>
 <li>NISQ stands for Noisy Intermediate Scale Quantum.
 This describes the current state of quantum hardware, with approximately 100 qubits, subject to noise.</li>
 <li>To work with this circuit, shallow quantum algorithms with low number of qubits are needed.
 In most of the cases, this algorithms are embbeded to a classical algorithm, resulting on <i>hybrid classical-quantum algorithms.</i></li>
-<li>The most common type of NISQ algorithms are the variational quantum circuits (VQC), which are quantum circuits with classical parameters that need to be classically optimised.</li>
+<li>The most common type of NISQ algorithms are the variational quantum circuits (VQCs), which are quantum circuits that contain classical parameters that need to be classically optimised.</li>
     <p align="center">
     <img width="450" height="200" class="center" src="./images/nisq_algorithm.jpg" />
     </p>